My name is Martin Reed and I am the founder of Insomnia Coach®.

 My insomnia support forum has attracted over 1,000 members and 7,000 posts.
 It’s a great place for those with insomnia to share information and advice, ask questions, and get support from others who know exactly what they are going through.
 I only wish this forum was around when I was suffering from insomnia!

 Developing Insomnia Coach took years of research and academic study.
 I have a master’s degree in health and wellness education and I studied clinical sleep health through the University of Delaware.
-I am also a Certified Health Education Specialist (CHES®), I hold a Certification in Clinical Sleep Health (CCSH), I am an ACE-certified Health Coach, and I am an affiliate member of the American Academy of Sleep Medicine.
+I am also a Certified Health Education Specialist (CHES®), I hold a Certification in Clinical Sleep Health (CCSH), and I am an ACE-certified Health Coach.

 My credentials appear after my name as Martin Reed, MEd, CHES®, CCSH